-Say you want to run audio from preamp/combo input A4 through a custom FX chain while monitoring the result through your studio monitors.
+Say you want to run audio from preamp/combo input 1 through a custom FX chain while monitoring the result through your studio monitors hooked to the Monitor A outputs.

 Open the Control Panel and enter the 'Routing' tab.
-Drag the colored block numbered 8 from the row labeled 'PREAMP' onto the colored block numbered 1 in the row labeled 'AFX IN'.
+Drag the colored block numbered 1 from the row labeled 'PREAMP' onto the colored block numbered 1 in the row labeled 'AFX IN'.